TallanGroberg/store/README.md

+yes my read me is a website todo list

 make profile image upload

 get a user object by the product

-make photo edit component

-make feedback form
+make feedback form *****

 incorporate user name into product page display,

-give users ability to search by name and artist
+give users ability to search by name of artist

 figure out image upload on mobile